 4. Fear of being rejected depends solely on one thing

-Most of the time most of us don’t need the naysayers or those who reject us to mess up our life.
+Most of the time we definitely don’t need the naysayers or those who reject us to mess up our life.
 We do a pretty good job of it for ourselves.

 Ever noticed how often people tell you how they don’t want to feel and what they don’t want to happen?
 But at some point we need to put our attention on what we do want to feel, and what we do want to happen.